 A simple example: You buy a computer and you don’t follow the manufacturers instructions.
 A year passes without incident.
 One day your entire computer crashes, with no reversible way for you to retrieve all your valuable information.
 When did the problem begin: When the computer crashed, or on day one, when you didn’t follow the instructions?

-The Bible, as explained by the Zohar and the Arizal tells us that the world is dark place from the very outset, even if its symptoms manifest at a later stage.
+The Bible, as explained by the Zohar and the Arizal tells us that the world is a dark place from the very outset, even if its symptoms manifest at a later stage.

 To master this secret, we ought not wait until something bad happens to us.
 Rather, we need to confront the root cause of what makes it possible for humans to hurt one another.